-Matches your bone mineral density with individuals of the same age, gender, and ethnicity, but is more helpful in evaluating children and premenopausal women. that can cause secondary osteoporosis) that has gone undetected, a low Z-score may point your clinician toward finding this reason for bone loss.
+Matches your bone mineral density with individuals of the same age, gender, and ethnicity, and is more helpful in evaluating children and premenopausal women. to your own age group.
+If you have a medical condition, for example, hyperthyroidism (one of the illnesses that can cause secondary osteoporosis) that has gone undetected, a low Z-score may point your clinician toward identifying and treating this reason for bone loss.

-34. How will my clinician use my test results to determine whether I have osteoporosis?
+33. How will my clinician use my test results to determine whether I have osteoporosis?

-A T-score, expressed in standard deviations, will be reported to your clinician, and your score will most likely be evaluated using the WHO guidelines.
-Most machines are calibrated with special software to determine your scores.
-Based on the guidelines (see Question 32), your results will indicate normal bone density, low bone mass (osteopenia), or osteoporosis.
+A T-score, expressed in standard deviations, will be reported to your clinician, and your score will be evaluated using the WHO guidelines.
+If you are a postmenopausal woman or a man over 50, most machines are calibrated with special software to determine your scores.
+Based on the guidelines (see Question 31), your results will indicate normal bone density, low bone mass (osteopenia), or osteoporosis.
 If you have osteoporosis with a fragility fracture, you will have a diagnosis of severe osteoporosis.
 Because the T-score not only reflects bone density but also your risk of fracturing a bone, your clinician should discuss specific ways of not only increasing your bone mass but also lowering your fracture risk (see Question 79).